 Do not under any circumstances however install spray foam insulation between the rafters.

 For me it's 'Fully Double Glazed', which matches what I have present in the building.
-Double Glazing can be categorsied in various ways but that level of detail is not shown in the Features Table.
+Double Glazing is categorsied by age in an assessment, but this level of detail is not shown in the Features Table.

 Broadly speaking, glazing can be Single, Secondary, Double, Triple.